 Does Kratom Interact With Percocet?

+Yes.
 Kratom has a high chance of interacting negatively with Percocet.
+Let me explain…

-Taking Percocet and kratom together may also increase your risk of overdosing.
+A slower metabolism rate increases the risk of side effects, including an overdose.
 This is especially prevalent if you take them together frequently.

 This is a dangerous class of drugs.
-You should be very careful if you decide to mix any of them together.
+You should be very careful if you decide to mix any of them.

 Speak to your doctor about your plans.

 Other related analgesics and opioid combos that kratom may interact with include:

 - Diamorphine (Heroin)